-A C expression whose value is nonzero if pointers that need to be extended from being POINTER\SIZE bits wide to Pmode are sign-extended and zero if they are zero-extended.
+A C expression whose value is nonzero if pointers that need to be extended from being POINTER\SIZE bits wide to Pmode are to be zero-extended and zero if they are to be sign-extended.

 You need not define this macro if the POINTER\SIZE is equal to the width of Pmode.